neutralinojs/v2-client-specification/README.md

 This version has no effect on Neutralinojs server and there is no change in the communication interface between client and the server. v2 is just for restructuring the Neutralinojs JavaScript API.

+## API structure changes

+### app

+- app.exit: No changes
+- app.killProcess: No changes
+- app.keepAlive: No changes
+- app.getConfig: This will return the config object directly without the `config` attribute.
+- app.open: app.open(url)

+### window